Nition/UnityOctree/README.md

 **Potential Improvements**

 A significant portion of the octree's time is taken just to traverse through the nodes themselves.
-There's potential for a performance increase by maybe linearising the tree - representing all the nodes as a one-dimensional array lookup.
+There's potential for a performance increase there, maybe by linearising the tree - that is, representing all the nodes as a one-dimensional array lookup.